Generative AI in Cybersecurity Explained: How To Use It?

 • Attack simulation: Produces virtual scenarios that mirror real-world intrusions, enabling teams to test their defences and refine incident response plans.

-• Advanced threat detection: Evaluates massive volumes of network data and system logs, and when organizations used security AI automation extensively their average breach costs were 1.88 million dollars lower and they identified and contained breaches nearly 100 days faster compared with no AI use.
+• Advanced threat detection: Evaluates massive volumes of network data and system logs, and when organizations used security AI and automation extensively their average breach costs were 1.88 million dollars lower and they identified and contained breaches nearly 100 days faster compared with no AI use.

 • Automated incident response: Summarizes event details, provides remediation guidance, and supports informed decision-making to limit damage and downtime.
 The need for this is clear since about 59% of security teams say they face too many alerts, and around 55% struggle with too many false positives.